We Can Change The World – One Baby at a Time!

 3. Next, get a meeting with your representative.
 MPPs and MPs are busy people but they have allocated time to meet with constituents at your local riding offices.
 Speak to staff at the local office to book a meeting.
 Describe some key points about what you want to discuss so that your representative can be prepared to discuss this issue with some forethought.
 Ask staff if it would help to provide background information such as our tool called What to Know About FASD, before the meeting and determine how long the appointment will be.
 Don’t let staff put you off; it is the responsibility of your MPP or MP to hear you out.
 Lock the date and time of your appointment in your calendar and show up with your partner and children, if possible.

 5. Take notes and follow-up.
 A passive voter has no influence on government.
-Your record of the meeting, even in point form, will provide a track record of what was discussed and what, if any, commitments were made.
-In your follow-up note you can outline your expectations, and suggest a time frame when you can get back to the issue.
+Your record of the meeting, even in point form, will provide a track record of what was discussed and what commitments were made.
+In your follow-up note, outline your expectations, and suggest a time frame when you can get back to the issue.
 Get a staffer to take a picture of you with your MPP or MP on your camera and share it on social media with a brief description of your discussion and expected outcome.
-Your follow-up note should be sent within a week of your meeting and a reminder note within a month.
+Send your follow-up note within a week of your meeting and a reminder note within a month.

 |What to Know